Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Covolume polynomials

 We are interested in log-concavity properties of covolume polynomials.
 We recall that a sequence $a_0,\dots,a_n$ of nonnegative real numbers is {\em log-concave\/} if $\forall i$, $a_i^2\ge a_{i-1}a_{i+1}$.
 Further, the sequence `has no internal zeros' if $\forall i\le j\le k$, $a_i a_k\ne 0 \implies a_j\ne 0$.
-A polynomial is log-concave if its coefficients form a log-concave sequence with no internal zeros.
+We say that a polynomial is log-concave if its coefficients form a log-concave sequence with no internal zeros.
 Powerful generalizations of this notion to polynomials in more variables have been considered in the literature: among these {\em strongly\/} log-concave polynomials (\cite{MR2683227}), {\em completely\/} log-concave polynomials (\cite{Vinzant}), {\em Lorentzian\/} polynomials (\cite{MR4172622}).
 These notions are equivalent for homogeneous polynomials, as proved in \cite[Theorem~2.30]{MR4172622}.
-We will consistently use~\cite{MR4172622} as a reference for facts concerning this notion, and refer to it by the term {\em Lorentzian.\/}
+We will consistently refer to this property by the term {\em Lorentzian,\/} and use~\cite{MR4172622} as a reference for facts concerning this notion.
+According to~\cite{MR4172622}, a degree $d$ homogeneous polynomial $F$ with real coefficients is {\em strictly Lorentzian\/} if all of its coefficients are positive and all degree-$2$ partial derivatives of $F$ have nonsingular Hessian with exactly one positive eigenvalue.
+(This condition is vacuously true if the degree of $F$ is $0$ or $1$.)
+The polynomial is {\em Lorentzian\/} if it is a limit of strictly Lorentzian polynomials.
+In~\cite[\S2.4]{MR4172622}, Br\"{a}nd\'{e}n and Huh prove that $F$ is Lorentzian if and only if its degree-$2$ partials have at most one positive eigenvalue and the support of $F$ is M-convex, that is, it satisfies an exchange property that will be recalled below.

 We will establish that covolume polynomials share certain key properties with Lorentzian polynomials, and may also be viewed as a generalization of log-concave polynomials.
 Again, we say that a homogeneous bivariate polynomial